marekmaskarinec/creed/readme.txt

 There are 3 types in CREED - numbers, "strings" and {groups}.
 The syntax is very similar to other concatenative languages like forth.

+A CREED instance also has a Writer.
+The Writer is an io.Writer and is used to print debug information.

 Examples:

 input: heaao